zhmeishi/VVPTS/README.md

 # VVPTS

 ## Before you use this code, you should know
-	1. This code was used for the empirical study of the VLDB'2019 paper "Velocity Vector Preserving Trajectory Simplification".
+	1. This code was used for the empirical study of the VLDB'2019 paper submitted "Velocity Vector Preserving Trajectory Simplification".
 	2. This code is developed by Guanzhi WANG and Zhenmei SHI (gwangaj / zshiad @connect.ust.hk).
 	3. This code is written in C++.